geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Cool.
 Yeah.

 ##### **Geohot** [[00:23:17](https://www.youtube.com/watch?v=_mJIF112c5k&t=1397)]
 My priority is my 300, my 350, and the AM driver, but we're getting that to work.
 Very exciting.
 Yeah.
-Well, it sounds like...
+Well, it sounds like..
 Okay.
 Now it's one less piece of AMD.

 ##### **Nimlgen** [[00:23:29](https://www.youtube.com/watch?v=_mJIF112c5k&t=1409)]
 We just need to tape out our own at my freezer.
 I tweeted this a few days ago.

 ##### **Geohot** [[00:23:40](https://www.youtube.com/watch?v=_mJIF112c5k&t=1420)]
 I really think that once we get through all of this, that they're going to be really stable with just tiny grads.
 The hardware of these things is so simple compared to this software.
 Yeah.
 When you think about the actual chip design.
 Like, if you're like, George, you need to design a CPU.
 Forget it.
 I can't design a CPU.
 That's impossible.
 But design an accelerator for a neural network?
-I mean, the Tesla people did it in...
+I mean, the Tesla people did it in..
 The Tesla people designed the first Tesla FSD chip.
 It was like a three-month project.
 And then they struggled for the next four years into getting anything to run.
 On the chip.
 So.
 We do that the other way.
 We struggle for four years to get things to run on other people's chips.
 And then we spend three months and we tape out the chip.
 Whatever it is.
 But first we have to be thinking about, you know, the long-term vision of these drivers.
 And this is what I always emphasize when I talk about, like, making the drivers run in tiny grads.
 Is that we can move all of this stuff off of the host machine.
-So basically the...
+So basically the..
 Whether we're using the CPU as a PCIe.
 Bridge or not doesn't matter.
 But we are able to configure the GPUs in a remote machine.
 Basically over the network card.
 And then eventually just replace that CPU with a PCI switch.

 ##### **Nimlgen** [[00:25:03](https://www.youtube.com/watch?v=_mJIF112c5k&t=1503)]
-Does that seem...
+Does that seem..
 Are there any reasons this doesn't work?
 No, like, theoretically, this should work.

 ##### **Geohot** [[00:25:18](https://www.youtube.com/watch?v=_mJIF112c5k&t=1518)]
-Also, did you check out...
-Did you check out the...
+Also, did you check out..
+Did you check out the..
 The firmware repo at all?

 ##### **Nimlgen** [[00:25:26](https://www.youtube.com/watch?v=_mJIF112c5k&t=1526)]
 Not really deep enough.
-I just skimmed through the...
+I just skimmed through the..

 ##### **Geohot** [[00:25:31](https://www.youtube.com/watch?v=_mJIF112c5k&t=1531)]
-Yeah, no, I mean, this is mostly...
+Yeah, no, I mean, this is mostly..
 I think we've handed this mostly off to Kama.
-But I now have the full...
+But I now have the full..
 I have an emulator for the firmware too.
 So I'm emulating the firmware.
 I'm emulating it to the point that the E4 and E5 commands work in the emulator.
 And now I'm building the replacement firmware and making sure that the commands work in the replacement firmware.
 I'm going to test more and more.
-This is like a fun way I've found to like...
+This is like a fun way I've found to like..
 Do all this reverse engineering.
 Or rather, have Cloud Code do the reverse engineering.
 In such a way that it's reliable.
 Like, build the emulator.
 Don't touch the emulator.
 Work on the code.
 Work on the emulator on the original firmware.
 The loop.

 ##### **SPEAKER_05** [[00:26:12](https://www.youtube.com/watch?v=_mJIF112c5k&t=1572)]
 Yeah.

 ##### **Geohot** [[00:26:12](https://www.youtube.com/watch?v=_mJIF112c5k&t=1572)]
-Now that's the full...
+Now that's the full..
 That's what we've done with the USB 3.
 Full dominance over the chip.
 If you make it work over USB 3.

 ##### **Nimlgen** [[00:26:21](https://www.youtube.com/watch?v=_mJIF112c5k&t=1581)]
 Yeah.
 Yeah.
 Yeah.
 Cool.
 Okay.